 What is the Difference Between Open Die and Closed Die Forgings?

 As its name suggests, the open die metal forging process is achieved within a relaxed environment free of encasing devices.
-The metal workpiece is altered through “hammer” or “stamp” movements until the desired shape is achieved.
-Advanced open die forging can also produce complex shapes in addition to simpler shaped parts.
+The metal workpiece is heated at temperatures ranging from 1900°F to 2250°F and gradually shaped into the desired configuration.
+It is altered through skillful "hammering" or pressing movements until the desired shape is achieved.
+Open die forging is often used for forging large or custom-shaped parts, including shafts, cylinders, and blocks.
+It is also compatible with a wide range of superior-quality materials, including 13-8 stainless steel, carbon steel, and more.

 - Improved fatigue resistance